awkwardengineer/time-blocker/3-project-plans/040-list-crud-ordering.md

 Since we already have lists, we'll start with editing and adding new lists, then add archive (which will lead to the empty state), then restore.

 1. Edit/rename existing lists
+2. Clean up "Add Task" button
-2. Add new lists (non-empty state)
+3. Add new lists (non-empty state)
-3. Archive lists
+4. Archive lists
-4. Empty state (for creating lists when no lists exist)
+5. Empty state (for creating lists when no lists exist)
-5. Restore archived lists
+6. Restore archived lists
-6. Sort/reorder lists
+7. Sort/reorder lists
-7. Delete archived lists
+8. Delete archived lists

 ## Same-Day Grouping Approach